aurora-opensource/au/docs/install.md

     ```

     If you want a specific release, check out the tag you want.
 Note that the first version of Au
-    that supports CMake will be 0.3.5.
+    that supports CMake is 0.3.5.

     ```sh
     # Optional, but recommended: